kapiotrow/Hacknarok2024/README.md

 ## Concept
 System used for avalanche detection, warning and direct protection.
 Consists of one field device and one wearable deice.
 ### Field device
-* Measures the snow cover height to predict avalanches
+* Measures snow cover height
+* Detects wind gusts
+* Measures temperature and humidity
 * Detects the avalanche and sends a warning to the wearable device.
 ### Wearable device
 * Receives avalanche warnings from the field device
-* Detects the avalanche hit and deploys airbags
+* Detects the avalanche hit
 * Monitors body temperature.
 ## Architecture